nus-cs2113-AY2324S2/ip/docs/README.md

 Expected outcome:

-A similar message to the below will be displayed upon input of the `bye` command.
+FaizBot will display the following message upon input of the `bye` command.

 ```
 Deformation....